-Combine these ingredients together in the right way and you will have yourself the perfect base to the dessert that you are wanting to create.
+Combine these ingredients together in the right way and you will have yourself the perfect base for the dessert that you are wanting to create.

-As with anything, there are a multitude of different ways of making sweet shortcrust pastry.
+As with anything, there is a multitude of different ways of making sweet shortcrust pastry.
 This is my method with these ingredients that I’ve used for many years successfully.

 The combination of these ingredients will produce the perfect dough for you.
-There are many variables that can effect your dough such as the quantity and temperature of your ingredients.
+There are many variables that can affect your dough such as the quantity and temperature of your ingredients.

 Butter: Some recipes call for half butter, half shortening, but I prefer to use all butter.
-That all butter taste can’t be rivalled in my opinion.
-I use unsalted as I like to add the salt into the recipe but by all means uses salted butter if if you like, just omit the salt later on.
+That all-butter taste can’t be rivalled in my opinion.
+I use unsalted as I like to add the salt into the recipe but by all means uses salted butter if you like, just omit the salt later on.

-Flour: Plain or all purpose flour is the way to go here.
-The gluten in the flour begins to develop as soon as the water mixes in with it and that why we firstly need to add as little water as possible but secondly knead the dough as few times as possible.
+Flour: Plain or all-purpose flour is the way to go here.
+The gluten in the flour begins to develop as soon as the water mixes in with it and that is why we first need to add as little water as possible but secondly knead the dough as few times as possible.

 Egg: The egg yolk in particular gives the crust a lovely richness but also increases the crumbly texture of the dough.
 Different recipes ask for just egg yolks or a combination of egg yolks and egg whites.
 I’ve found that one whole egg and one egg yolk make the perfect consistency